chips03/go-todo-lite/README.md

 # go-todo-lite
-Simple todo app using Golang and SQLite
+Simple Restful API for todo list using Golang and SQLite